Structured Data Generation

 'aef9765d029c91ac737d04119c94a2b52a52d34b61bc39bec393e82e7bf0b8b5'

 As you can see, you can use any string as an alias, so I’m doing my part to get someone fired for emoji-driven code.
-Putting jokes aside, although any string can work as an alias, it’s wise to choose one that fits your domain or context better to enhance clarity and comprehension.
+Jokes aside, while any string can work as an alias, it’s wise to choose one that fits your domain or context to enhance clarity and comprehension.

 >>> field.aliases.pop('🇺🇸')